ebeohp/DDT2/readme.md

 - Open chests! (stand near chest + hit spacebar)
 - Learn about trees! (use mouse pointer to close popup)
 - Revive the trees! (stand near tree stump + hit spacebar)
+- Use mouse cursor to interact with white buttons!
-- Get to the end of the map where the blue flag is to complete level!
+- Get to the end of the map where the flag is to complete level!

 Happy playing!